 Data Quality and Coverage

-Segmentation capabilities should let you build target account lists using hundreds of filters, from company size and industry to tech stack and buying signals.
+Segmentation depth: Hundreds of filters from company size and industry to tech stack and buying signals

 Sales and Marketing Alignment